adonati/MMM-JEOPARDY-Cluebase/README.md

-## MMM-JEOPARDY-Enhanced
+## MMM-JEOPARDY-Cluebase

+Fork of  MMM-JEOPARDY-Enhanced  which was based on MMM-JEOPARDY

 Spanning more than 40 years, the widely popular game show comes to your Magic Mirror.
-With more than *156,800* clues and answers from the show.
+With more than *350,000* clues and answers from the show.

-Based on MMM-JEOPARDY by mkyle1, but styled to look like Jeopardy clues.
+Based on MMM-JEOPARDY by mkyle1, but styled to look like Jeopardy clues (MMM-JEOPARDY-Enhanced) and pulling Jeopardy data from Cluebase API: https://cluebase.readthedocs.io/en/latest/

 ## How it works